-6.4.3 Exhaust Emissions.
+6.3.3 Exhaust Emissions.

 The trucks used to transport various building materials from their sources to the project site contribute to increases in emissions of CO2, NO2 and fine particulate along the way as a result of diesel combustion.
 Such emissions can lead to several environmental impacts including global warming and health impacts.
+Because large quantities of building materials are required, some of which are sourced outside Nairobi, such emissions can be enormous and may affect a wider geographical area.
+The impacts of such emissions can be greater in areas where the materials are sourced and at the construction site as a result of frequent gunning of vehicle engines, frequent vehicle turning and slow vehicle movement in the loading and offloading areas.

-6.4.4 Traffic flow during construction
+6.3.4 Traffic flow during construction

 There is a likelihood of increase in traffic on road adjacent to the site during construction.
 The trucks used to transport various building materials from their sources to the project site will contribute to increases in emissions of CO2, NO_x and fine particulate along the way as a result of diesel combustion.
 Such emissions can lead to several environmental impacts including global warming and health impacts.
+Because large quantities of building materials are required, some of which are sourced outside Nairobi, such emissions can be enormous and may affect a wider geographical area.
+The impacts of such emissions can be greater in areas where the materials are sourced and at the construction site as a result of frequent running of vehicle engines, frequent vehicle turning and slow vehicle movement in the loading and offloading areas such trucks may slow down traffic flow.

-6.4.5 Noise and Vibration
+6.3.5 Noise and Vibration